+We extended our initial observations in the whole muscle to the single fiber level.
 In these studies, we compared heart failure patients to controls who were matched for age, sex, muscle size and physical activity level to isolate the unique effect of the heart failure syndrome.
 At the whole body level, heart failure patients' ability to perform necessary activities of daily living was significantly reduced compared to controls and this impairment was related to reduced muscle strength (Savage et al. 2011).
 Reduced whole muscle strength, in turn, was evident after adjustment for differences in muscle size (Toth et al. 2010), suggesting an intrinsic defect in the functional capacity of muscle.
 This intrinsic contractile dysfunction was confirmed at the single fiber level, where biochemical and mechanical assessments showed a loss of myosin and suggested that these decrements may contribute to muscle weakness (Miller et al. 2009).
-Further experiments evaluating the mechanisms underlying the loss of myosin showed no effect of heart failure on myosin gene transcription or myosin proteolysis (Miller et al. 2009), although we have shown that reduced myosin protein content is related to diminished activation of certain anabolic signaling molecules (Toth et al. 2011).
-Thus, the mechanisms underlying the loss of single fiber myosin protein content in heart failure remain unclear.
-In addition to these measurements, with the help of our collaborators, we have been able to apply the powerful technique of sinusoidal analysis to human skeletal muscle fibers for the first time.
-This technique enables us to examine the effect of heart failure on muscle function at the level of the myosin-actin cross-bridge.
+In addition, we applied the technique of sinusoidal analysis to human skeletal muscle fibers for the first time to enable examination of the effect of heart failure on muscle function at the level of the myosin-actin cross-bridge.
 These studies revealed that heart failure decreases cross-bridge kinetics, due to an increase in the time that myosin stays attached to actin (Miller et al. 2010).
+We would predict that this kinetic modification would reduce contractile velocity, which, in turn, could contribute to reduced muscle power output (Toth et al. 2010).
 Taken together, these observations provide potential molecular explanations for functional alterations in skeletal muscle in human heart failure.